 - Fill kiosk windows with brochures and trail guidance and safety information

-- Complete trail planning between Moore Creek and Tiger Creek, find funding and build the trail
+- Complete trail planning between Moore Creek and Tiger Creek, secure funding & build & sign trail

 U.S. Forest Service

 Contact: Joseph Chavoen